pairlab/v-cdn/README.md

     bash scripts/train_Ball_kp.sh
     bash scripts/train_Cloth_kp.sh

 The following scripts train the discovery and the dynamics modules together.
-It will speed up the training process if you first store the detected keypoints using the scripts in the previous section.
-You can switch the option `--eval_set` from `valid` to `train`, and `--store_ed_idx` to an appropriate number to generate files for different data partitions.
+It will speed up the training process if you load from pre-stored keypoints. `data_{env}_nKp_*/` in the downloaded data contains pre-stored keypoints detected using our pretrained perception module.
+You can also regenerate the keypoints following the instructions in the previous section.

-When training the discovery and the dynamics modules using the following scripts, setting the option `--preload_kp` as `1` allow the script to load the stored keypoints.
+When training the discovery and the dynamics modules using the following scripts, set the option `--preload_kp` as `1` to allow the script to load the stored keypoints.

     bash scripts/train_Ball_dy.sh
     bash scripts/train_Cloth_dy.sh